throwawaybean/desktop-laptop-migration/README.md

 Definition of options available:

-**Option 1.
-Get All Installed Software
+*Option 1.
+Get All Installed Software*
-Option 2.
-Get All Mapped Drives
-Option 3.
-Copy User’s Profile**

 This option gets you the installed applications on the remote computer.